jertel/elastabot/README.md

 * Acknowledge an alert created by elastalert
 * Triage alerts or arbitrary issues

+## MUST READ: Classic Slack bot is required!

+Slack provides a special link to create a classic bot in your community: https://api.slack.com/apps?new_classic_app=1

+Elastabot will only work with classic bots.
+Use the link above to create the new classic bot, but do not click the button to switch to granular permissions!
+This will effectively upgrade the classic bot to a modern Slack bot and you'll have to start over.
+Once you create the classic bot and install it into your workspace you'll see a screen presenting two tokens.
+Use the bottom "Bot User" token for the configuration parameter mentioned below.
+Do not use the OAuth Token.

 ## Search

 Slack users can search the Elasticsearch cluster for arbitrary search criteria, using the Lucene syntax.
 This can be useful for maintaining a history of searches, but needs to be used with caution.
 Certain Slack communities with public access should not enable this feature if the Elasticsearch cluster contains sensitive data.